-The process of buying or selling a home can be very complex, especially if you are a first-time homebuyer.
+The process of buying or selling a home can be very complex and there are a lot of homebuying myths that exist, especially if you are a first-time homebuyer.
 At Advanced Funding Home Mortgage Loans, we help make discern fact from fiction.

 Unfortunately, there is plenty of misinformation surrounding buying a home.
 Let’s examine a few of the more common myths that you may have heard.

 Recent studies have found that younger homebuyers in the market for a new home in Utah, don’t really understand what’s needed to facilitate the buying or selling process.
 Many conclude that because of their ability to do all the research online, they don’t need a real estate agent.

 While technology and online information has made the homebuying process smoother, it has not eliminated the need for professional assistance.
 Someone who knows and studies the market is still vital, even if proprietary information is mostly available to the public now.
 You don’t just need this information itself – you need someone who can help you interpret it.